Sunday, January 31st, 2010

 Tara: I would’ve pulled for “Single Ladies” in a heartbeat had it been submitted, but “Use Somebody” is just as deserving of this award.
 It’s a fantastic song even outside the context of its moment in pop culture, and it’s the kind of larger-than-life song that the voters have picked to win in the past.

 As I was scouring the neighborhood around 9pm last night after work looking for an open pet store, I flipped through the local radio stations looking for something new and interesting.
-I really didn’t expect to find much, but after awhile, I finally hit something with a cool beat and lyrics.
+I really didn’t expect to find much, but after awhile, I finally hit something with an interesting beat and lyrics.
 Something that I hadn’t heard before and sounded different.
 I kinda liked it, but couldn’t place it.

 It turns out that the station was previewing the new Green Day album, 21st Century Breakdown, (due out in stores and online today).
 I consider myself somewhat of a Green Day fan, despite the fact I only own Dookie and American Idiot.
 (And there’s a good, somewhat funny concert story related to the band mixed in there as well.)
 As such, I’ve been cautiously optimistic about their new album.